Please enter both an email address and a password.

 Management of patient data by the HandsFirst QI Collaborative team

 The HandsFirst QI Collaborative team are based at the Royal College of Surgeons of England (RCS England).
-The RCS England conforms to the General Data Protection Regulation (GDPR) and other legislation that relates to the collection and use of patient data.
-The RCS England has strict security measures in place to safeguard patient information held in the Data Collection system and when analysing the de-identified dataset.
+RCS England conforms to the General Data Protection Regulation (GDPR) and other legislation that relates to the collection and use of patient data.
+RCS England has strict security measures in place to safeguard patient information held in the Data Collection system and when analysing the de-identified dataset.
 The Data Collection IT system has various levels of security built into it, such as ID password security, which prevents unauthorised users gaining access and data encryption.

 What if I do not want my information used by the HandsFirst QI Project?